vanGoghhh/tp/docs/UserGuide.md

 * Edits the candidate at the specified `INDEX`.
 The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing job type tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing job type tags, the existing tags of the candidate will be removed i.e adding of tags is not cumulative.
 * You can remove all the candidate’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` <br>
-Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+Edits the phone number and email address of the 1st candidate to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` <br>
-Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+Edits the name of the 2nd candidate to be `Betsy Crower` and clears all existing tags.

 ### Editing a job : `edit job`